 Offering a space to meet up, hang out or just order your specialty coffee, Cybrew in The Sandbox is a full-service coffee bar with seating at the heart of all the hands-on exhibits.

 Thursday 9:00 AM – 5:40 PM

 Adjacent to Cybrew, The Concierge will offer reserved seating for your meetings.
-To reserve, email email@example.com, and include your name, telephone number that receives texts, and number in your party (up to 4 per table).
-The concierge’s hours are the same as Cybrew Café.
+To reserve, email email@example.com, and include your name, telephone number that receives texts, the date & time of the reservation and number in your party (up to 4 per table).
+The concierge’s hours are: